Nocksoft/Author-Box-by-Nocksoft/readme.txt

 == Description ==
-Adds a modern customizable author info box at the end of your posts and implements support for local avatars.
+Adds a modern customizable author info box at the end of your posts and pages with a short description about the author.
 You can display a simple author bio box in your posts and pages to show your readers and followers who you are.
 Your blog will become even more personal and authentic.
-This plugin is available in German and English language.
+This plugin is available in German and English language and is fully compatible with the plugin "Local Avatars by Nocksoft".

 == Features ==
 * Adds a simple lightweight Author Box at the end of your posts and/or pages with a short description about the author
-* Adds support for local avatars for authors so that you dont need to use an Gravatar account
 * Option for displaying a link to an own "About Me Page" in Author Box for post authors
 * Adds shortcode for Author Box so that you can insert a Author Box anywhere you want
 * Allows to hide the author box of default WordPress theme
+* Fully compatible with the plugin "Local Avatars by Nocksoft"

 == Setup ==
 * Install plugin.
 * (optional) Go to "Settings" -> "Author Box" to setup global settings like font sizes or other settings like look of avatars.
 * Go to user profiles to enter biographical info.
-* (optional) Go to user profiles to tick local avatars and enter a URL to you personal avatar.
+* (optional) Go to user profiles to enter some informations about the author.
-* (optional) Go to user profiles to enter other informations about the author.
+* (optional) Go to Plugins and install the recommended plugin "Local Avatars by Nocksoft" to use local avatars.

 == Shortcode ==
 `[authorbox]`

 == Frequently Asked Questions ==

-= How can I change the avatar for my user? =
+= How can I change the avatar for my author box? =

 You have two options.
-Either through Gravatar, or you can specify a URL to a previously uploaded local image in your user profile settings.
+Either through Gravatar, or you can use a local image in your user profile settings.
 This setting can be made separately for each user.
+But for this, you need to install the additional plugin "Local Avatars by Nocksoft" first.

 = How can I change the biography about me? =